CSI Single-Family Affordable Solar Homes (SASH) Program - Closed

 Assembly Bill 217 (Bradford, 2013) extended the SASH and MASH programs of the California Solar Initiative with $108 million in new funding, and set several new goals for the programs.
 To read the Energy Division’s July 2014 staff proposal regarding the implementation of AB 217 at the Commission, please visit this link.
 For this and all other documents released in the Commission’s R.12-11-005 rulemaking, please visit the R.12-11-005 Docket Card page.

-On January 29, 2015, the CPUC approved a decision to revise SASH’s enrollment eligibility requirements, capacity target, job training requirements, incentive levels, and allow third-party project ownership.
+On January 29, 2015, the CPUC issued a decision to revise SASH’s enrollment eligibility requirements, capacity target, job training requirements, incentive levels, and allow third-party project ownership.

 On April 29, 2015 the CPUC approved the SASH Handbook, outlining information and guidelines for the reauthorized SASH program.